yonaskolb/XcodeGen/Docs/ProjectSpec.md

 **Implicit Framework options**:

 This only applies to `framework` dependencies.
 Implicit framework dependencies are useful in Xcode Workspaces which have multiple `.xcodeproj` that are not embedded within each other yet have a dependency on a framework built in an adjacent `.xcodeproj`.
+By having `Find Implicit Dependencies` checked within your scheme `Build Options` Xcode can link built frameworks in `BUILT_PRODUCTS_DIR`.

 - ⚪️ **implicit**: `Bool` - Whether the framework is an implicit dependency.
 Defaults to `false` .